-On the 10th anniversary of the Rwanda genocide on 7 April 2004, Kofi Annan, declaring that the risk of genocide remains frighteningly real, presented an Action Plan to the Commission of Human Rights.
-This Action Plan inter alia, called for swift and sive action, including military action by the UNSC in extreme cases, as a last resort to prevent or halt genocide.
-Earlier in that year in his address to the Stockholm International Forum, Premier Perssons of Sweden had empasised the need for a preventive strategy that must include action in the worst case when prevention fails and atrocities occur.
+On the tenth anniversary of the Rwanda genocide - April 7, 2004 - Kofi Annan, declaring that the risk of genocide remains frighteningly real, presented an action plan to the Commission of Human Rights.
+This action plan, inter alia, called for swift and decisive action, including military action by the UN Security Council in extreme cases, as a last resort to prevent or halt genocide.
+Earlier that year, in his address to the Stockholm international forum, Prime Minister Perssons of Sweden had empasized the need for a preventive strategy that must include action in the worst case when prevention fails and atrocities occur.